Sita Ramam (TV series)

 Sitaramam is an Indian Malayalam language family drama television series, starring Snisha Chandran and Vivek Gopan.
-It premiered on Surya TV on 13 March 2023, and airs on daily and is available for streaming in selected markets on Sun NXT.
+It premiered on Surya TV on 13 March 2023, and ended on 25 June 2023 and is available for streaming in selected markets on Sun NXT.
 The show is an official remake of Tamil television series Sevvanthi which is being aired on Sun TV.